travis-ci/docs-travis-ci-com/user/languages/ruby.md

 Note that this feature is currently only available for private projects.

-### Speed up your build by excluding non-essential dependencies
+### Speeding up your build by excluding non-essential dependencies

 Lots of project include libraries like `ruby-debug`, `unicorn` or `newrelic_rpm` in their default set of gems.